At a glance

 Graduate students with a Bachelor's degree

 - The Master Regional and Urban Strategy: to study regional and urban governance in France and Europe

 - The dual Master of Urban Policy with the London School of Economics (LSE, UK): to study regional and urban governance with a European and international approach and earn degrees from both Sciences Po and LSE.

-- The Master of Governing the Large Metropolis (GLM): to train in the governance of very large world cities
+- The Master of Governing the Large Metropolis (GLM): to study the governance of very large world cities

 Graduate students having completed the 1st year of a Master's programme & professionals with initial work experience